prithviraj-11/ecommerce_data_pipeline/README.md

  - Solution: Add a last_updated timestamp column to tables and filtered data based on this timestamp.
 (Implementation Pending)
  - Data Transformation Complexity: Handling complex joins and aggregations.
- - Handling Errors and Fault Tolerance: It is pending due to time concerns but it is important to ensure pipeline robustness and recovery from failures.
+ - Handling Errors and Fault Tolerance: It is pending due to time constraints, but it is important to ensure pipeline robustness and recovery from failures.

 #Orchestration Script
-The orchestration script (data_pipeline_dag.py) is provided in the airflow/dags directory.
-It includes:
+ - The orchestration script (data_pipeline_dag.py) is provided in the airflow/dags directory.
+ - It includes:
     - Data extraction from SQL.
     - Data cleaning and transformation.
     - Insights generation.
     - Data loading into MongoDB.

 #Sample Data
-Sample data scripts are included to help you populate the SQL tables with sample records.
-The files are named insert_sample_data.sql.
+ - Sample data scripts are included to help you populate the SQL tables with sample records.
+ - The file is named insert_sample_data.sql.